Skip to main content

 Another thing I want to remind you is that you are your #1 best advocate.
 No one knows your body better.
 So if you are unsure about something, ask questions!
 Nothing is too stupid or unimportant.
 In this journey, so much is out of our control, but you advocating for yourself at the doctor's office is one way you can have some control.

-Follow E-Beth on Twitter or visit Creating Arizona Families to learn more about her advocacy work.
+Follow E-Beth on Twitter to learn more about her advocacy work.

 3. Find a Doctor Invested in Your Success